 Adventure/Dual Sport Gloves

 As a growing category, the glove of choice really depends on rider preference for the type of riding conditions and bike type.
-In general, a Dual Sport glove will be a short cuff style with knuckle and palm protection, and constructed of various materials…leather, textile, and synthetic leather.
+In general, an Adventure glove will be a short cuff style with knuckle and palm protection, and constructed of various materials…leather, textile, and synthetic leather.

 Lets face it women are built different and in general have long fingers, smaller palms, longer fingernails, and more.
 While a woman might fit into a man’s designed glove, its best to purchase a women’s specific glove whenever possible.
 A women’s glove pattern is specific to the female hand and ultimately will be the best fit for a woman.